 John Brancy made his Pacific Opera Victoria debut in 2014 as Harlequin in Richard Strauss’ Ariadne auf Naxos, returning as Demetrius in Britten’s A Midsummer Night’s Dream.
 In 2020 he performs the role of the Steward in the Canadian première of Jonathan Dove’s Flight.

-The New Jersey native won First Prize in the Art Song Division of the 2018 Concours Musical International de Montreal; First Prize in the 2018 Lotte Lenya Competition in New York; Second Prize at the 2017 Wigmore Hall Competition in London; the media prize in the 2017 Belvedere International Singing Competition in Moscow; and first prize in the Jensen Foundation Vocal Competition in 2015.
+Other awards for the the New Jersey native include First Prize in the Art Song Division of the 2018 Concours Musical International de Montreal; First Prize in the 2018 Lotte Lenya Competition in New York; Second Prize at the 2017 Wigmore Hall Competition in London; the media prize in the 2017 Belvedere International Singing Competition in Moscow; and first prize in the Jensen Foundation Vocal Competition in 2015.
 He is also a past winner of the Marilyn Horne Song Competition and the Sullivan Foundation Grand Prize.

 During the 2018/19 season Brancy performed an eclectic mix of new music and key debuts in concert and opera.
 Brancy made a return to Oper Frankfurt for a new production of Olga Neuwirth’s Lost Highway directed by MacArthur Genius grant recipient Yuval Sharon, conducted by Karsten Januschke.
 He embarked on a national tour of his critically acclaimed programs A Silent Night: A WWI Memorial in Song and Armistice: The Journey Home with pianist Peter Dugan.
 Brancy sang Handel’s Messiah with the Victoria Symphony, the Johnstown Symphony and at Carnegie Hall’s Isaac Stern stage under the baton of Kent Tritle with Musica Sacra.